Foothill Transit and the Gold LinePosted April 10th, 2019

 Line 270 can take you north to the many restaurants, shops, and events in Old Town Monrovia or south to El Monte Station, where you can connect to other Foothill Transit bus lines, Metro and Norwalk Transit lines, and even Greyhound buses.

-Duarte/City of Hope Station (some walking required)
+Duarte/City of Hope Station

 The Duarte/City of Hope Station is located along Duarte Rd, just west of Highland Ave and within a short walk to the City of Hope National Medical Center.

+Lines 860 Blue and 861 Green are our newest service, the fully electric duartEbus.
+They can bring you to the Duarte Target, Walmart, and Best Buy and the beautiful Duarte bike trail that runs right along the foothills.
 Line 272 brings you south into Baldwin Park and West Covina, where you’ll find the popular shopping destination Plaza West Covina.

 While you’re here, enjoy breakfast or lunch at Picasso’s Cafe, known locally for their corporate catering.

 Connect with Line 185 at the new Irwindale Gold Line Station stop located at the end of the platform.